 - Try turning it on again and check if it works.

-If it’s still not working, then proceed with the next step.
+If after doing the garbage disposal reset it’s still not working, then proceed with the next step.

 If the reset button doesn’t work, there may be something stuck in the garbage disposal.
 Before attempting any repairs, make sure the power is disconnected, and follow these steps: